What does tax season look like for a tax preparer? In this post, we outline the typical workflow during the tax season rush and beyond.

 May – September: The off-season

-After the tax season rush is over, many tax preparers enjoy the slower pace and schedule vacations during these months.
+After the tax season rush, many tax preparers tend to enjoy the slower pace by scheduling vacations during these months.
 The off-season will look different for every tax preparer depending on the types of tax clients they work with and whether they offer other services.

 October – November: Prepping for tax season

-Around October, tax professionals will start planning for the upcoming tax season.
-It may seem soon, but thorough preparation prevents a lot of stress come tax season.
+Around October, tax professionals will typically start planning for the upcoming tax season.
+It may seem soon, but thorough preparation prevents much stress come tax season.
 Some of the most critical tax season prep tasks include:

-- Setting up your tax software.
-You should always have the latest tax software to stay up-to-date with changing tax laws.
-You’ll want to download it well before tax season, so you’ll have plenty of time to get familiar with the software and transfer prior years’ client data.
+- Computer networking and resources.
+You should always have the latest tax software to help you stay up to date with changing tax laws.
+You’ll want to download it well before tax season begins, so you’ll have plenty of time to get familiar with the software and transfer clients’ data from prior years.

-- Updating and testing all tech in the office such as scanners, printers, internet speed, anti-virus software, etc.
+- Updating and testing all technology in the office, such as scanners, printers, internet speed, anti-virus software, etc.

 - Applying with a bank to offer bank products to your clients during tax season.